wesleyegberto/java-new-features/java-21/README.md

   * changed to make virtual threads always support thread-local
     * in preview releases was possible to create a virtual thread without thread-local support
   * flag `jdk.traceVirtualThreadLocals` to show the strack trace when a virtual threads sets a value in thread-local variable
+* Scoped values
+  * promoted from incubated to preview feature
+  * moved from pacote `jdk.incubator.concurrent` to `java.util.concurrent`
+* Structured concurrency
+  * promoted from incubated to preview feature
+  * moved from pacote `jdk.incubator.concurrent` to `java.util.concurrent`
+  * changed method `StructuredTaskScope.fork` to return a `Subtask` instanceof of a `Future`
 * Record patterns
   * promotion to standard
   * the main change is remove the support for record pattern in header of an enhanced for loop